OtterKring/MIM_ImportScript_myBestPractice/README.md

 You probably could skip `$i` all along and just use `$global:importedObjects` as the counter.
 You would have to set it to itself then for initialization.
 I prefer this way.

-Now to the termination condition.
+Now to the terminating condition.

-First of all we want the loop to run until all our objects`$global:tenantObjects` have been imported.
+First of all we want the loop to run until all our `$global:tenantObjects` have been imported.
 This is easy:
 ```
 for ($i = $global:importedObjects; $i -lt $global:tenantObjects.Count ... ; $i++) { ... }
 ```